-- 7.21 Whilst housing strategy and planning policy officers will already be monitoring a number of indicators, it is essential to: - research the extent of downsizing, the types of housing which older people are buying both existing and new residents and the housing which will encourage downsizing; - research the current and future housing needs of minority ethnic communities, include recent migrants from central and eastern Europe, and their impact on the housing market; and - begin to monitor changes in the number of households using, for example, Council Tax data and/or housing completions.
+- 7.21 Whilst housing strategy and planning policy officers will already be monitoring a number of indicators, it is essential to: - research the extent of downsizing, the types of housing which older people are buying - both existing and new residents - and the housing which will encourage downsizing; - research the profile of the shared housing sector.
+There are projected surpluses of 395 shared housing units in the period 2011 to 2031 which, in view of uncertainty over their profile, have not been offset against the future need for housing.
+Further research of their profile might enable an assessment to be undertaken of the impact of reductions on the future need for housing. - research the current and future housing needs of minority ethnic communities, include recent migrants from central and eastern Europe, and their impact on the housing market; and - begin to monitor changes in the number of households using, for example, Council Tax data and/or housing completions.